Become A Better Teacher by One Percent Everyday

 However, we are in control of our actions and reactions.

 Imagine how small actions can add up to big results over time.
-According to James Clear, “Habits are the compound interest of self-improvement”.
+James Clear states, “Habits are the compound interest of self-improvement.”
 I recently watched his talk describing what happens when you get one percent better every day (video below).

 I started to generate a list of little habits and actions that might compound into big results.
 Here’s what I have so far.
 Maybe this list will help you identify something you could focus on that will help you become better one percent at a time.
 The key is to start small and then keep the streak alive.